eykinnard/nashville_scooters_project/README.md

+This project was completed as a group with Caroline Kim, Soham Patel and Chris Gorman.

 ## Metro Scooters Analysis
 In May of 2018, Bird dropped hundreds of scooters on the streets of Nashville with no permission.
 In response, Metro sued, which caused Bird to remove and wait for permits.
 Metro began developing regulations for scooters and other shared urban mobility devices (SUMDs).
 In 2019, the Metro Council passed legislation enacting a one-year pilot program for scooters.
 For this project, you have been provided with the data for 3 months of this pilot program with the goal of reporting on usage trends and generating recommendations for quantity and distribution of scooters in Nashville.